iGEM-HUST-China/HUST-China-2025/wiki/model.md

 We next examined the energetic basis for these differences.
 Donut plots visualizing HADDOCK scoring weights highlighted distinct stabilization mechanisms.
 For **TYWIRFSKL**, improved binding arose primarily from enhanced electrostatics and van der Waals packing, which favor tighter and more specific interfaces.
 By contrast, **SKL** complexes relied disproportionately on desolvation contributions, reflecting weaker direct interactions and more solvent-mediated stabilization. **GGGSSKL** again showed an intermediate profile, suggesting that the flexible linker partially compensates but cannot substitute for the aromatic contacts.

-{% include figure.html image="https://static.igem.wiki/teams/5569/model/m3.webp" caption="**Figure 5.** Energetic decomposition showing relative contributions of electrostatics, vdW, and desolvation terms (donut plots)." %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/model/m3.webp" caption="Figure 5.
+Energetic decomposition showing relative contributions of electrostatics, vdW, and desolvation terms (donut plots)." %}

 Finally, we integrated all docking metrics—including **HADDOCK score**, **vdW**, **electrostatics**, **desolvation**, **buried surface area (BSA)**, and **Z-score**—into a standardized heatmap to compare complexes on a unified scale.
 To enable cross-metric comparison, terms where “lower is better” were inverted, and each column was z-score normalized.
 This approach eliminated differences in physical units and revealed the relative performance landscape.